agentmodels/agentmodels.org/chapters/3d-reinforcement-learning.md

 ### Softmax Greedy Agent
-This section introduces RL agents specialized to Bandits.
-First, we consider a a "greedy" agent with softmax action noise.
+This section introduces an RL agent specialized to Bandit: a "greedy" agent with softmax action noise.
 The Softmax Greedy agent updates beliefs about the hidden state (the expected rewards for the arms) using Bayesian updates.
 Yet instead of making sequential plans that balance exploration (e.g. making informative observations) with exploitation (gaining high reward), the Greedy agent takes the action with highest *immediate* expected return[^greedy] (up to softmax noise).

 We measure the agent's performance on Bernoulli-distributed Bandits by computing the *cumulative regret* over time.
 The regret for an action is the difference in expected returns between the action and the objective best action[^regret].